thorsten/phpMyFAQ/docs/administration.md

 ### 5.1.1 User Administration

 phpMyFAQ offers flexible management of privileges (or rights) for different users in the admin area.
-To search for a certain user, just start typing the username in the input form, and you'll get a list of hits for usernames.
+To search for a certain user, start typing the username in the input form, and you'll get a list of hits for usernames.
 It is possible to assign different privileges to real people (represented by the term users).
 Those privileges are very detailed and specific, so that you could allow a certain user to edit but not to delete an entry.
-It is very important to contemplate which user shall get which privileges.
+It is crucial to contemplate which user shall get which privileges.
 You could edit an entry by completely deleting all content, which would be equivalent to deleting the whole entry.
 The number of possible users is not limited by phpMyFAQ.